PuzzleClone: A DSL-Powered Framework for Synthesizing Verifiable Data: Discussion

 \textbf{Hyperparameter Sensitivity:} While writing specifications, careful tuning of hyperparameters such as variable domains, constraint templates, and their count ranges is crucial to maintain the semantic soundness of generated puzzles.
 For example, in \texttt{2-graduation}, where $m$ out of $n$ students are selected under constraints, it is necessary to enforce $0 < m < n$.
 However, making $m$ too small or too large ($m\rightarrow0$ or $m\rightarrow n$) reduces puzzle difficulty.
-Thus, domain ranges should not only be logically valid but also aligned with the intended cognitive challenge.
+Thus, domain ranges should be both logically valid and aligned with the intended cognitive challenge.

-\textbf{Revisiting Difficulty Estimation:} Our current difficulty scoring (Section~3.4) has two shortcomings.
-First, the \texttt{var\_scale} metric estimates how variable domains affect difficulty, but uses a simplistic \texttt{diff\_factor} with only three discrete values to represent correlation direction.
-This fails to capture nuanced relationships.
-In future work, we aim to introduce variable-specific weights.
-Second, not all difficulty-variable relationships are monotonic.
-For instance, in \texttt{2-graduation}, as $m$ increases, puzzle difficulty follows a non-linear trend—first increasing then decreasing.
-Similarly, the \texttt{cond\_num} metric may not always correlate with increased difficulty.
-For example, in \texttt{23-product}, more constraints can actually make the puzzle easier by narrowing down the solution space more precisely.

-\textbf{Expressiveness for Optimization Tasks:} Although PuzzleClone supports synthesis of puzzles involving optimization objectives, it is limited to linear optimization due to the capabilities of Z3.
-This restricts the types of puzzles our system can synthesize.
-Extending support to nonlinear optimization remains an open challenge.

-\textbf{Puzzle Difficulty Distribution:} When variable domains are large and constraints are complex, the probability of randomly generating solvable instances diminishes.
-This leads to a distributional bias in synthesized puzzles (see Figure~\ref{fig:difficulty_dist}): easier puzzles (associated with simpler parameter combinations) are overrepresented, while harder ones are under-sampled.
-To remedy this, we propose developing dedicated specifications aimed explicitly at generating hard puzzles.